perses/perses/CONTRIBUTING.md

 With these dependencies installed, you can proceed as follows:

-* Change to the `dev` folder and generate the local database by running the `populate.sh` script You will then be able to modify it on the fly.
+* Change to the `dev` folder and generate the local database by running the `populate.sh` script.
+You will then be able to modify it on the fly.

 ```bash